-Note: The fixed cost must be reduced on a pro-rata basis if the vehicle is used for business purposes for less than a full year.
+The fixed cost must be reduced on a pro-rata basis if the vehicle is used for business purposes for less than a full year.

-The actual distance travelled during a tax year and the distance travelled for business purposes substantiated by a log book are used to determine the costs which may be claimed against a travel allowance.
-Employees' tax is based on 80% of the travel allowance.
-However, if the employer is satisfied that at least 80% of the use of a motor vehicle will be for business purposes, employees' tax may be based on 20% of the travel allowance.
+The actual distance travelled during a tax year, and the distance travelled for business purposes substantiated by a log book, are used to determine the costs which may be claimed against a travelling allowance.